chuyii/envdiff/README.md

 ## Usage

 1. Prepare a YAML configuration file.
 An example is provided in `example-input.yaml`.
 See the next section for available keys.
-2. Run the tool with:
+2. Run the tool:

 ```bash
 envdiff --input example-input.yaml
 ```

+The resulting report is written to `example-input.diff.json`.
+Use `--output` to specify a different path.

 By default `podman` is used.
 To use Docker instead, pass `--container-tool docker`.

+Add `-v`/`--verbose` to enable debug logging.

-The resulting report is written to `example-input.diff.json`.
-An example output is included in `example-output.json`.
+An example output file is included in `example-output.json`.
 ### Input YAML structure
 The configuration file uses these keys:
 - `extends`: list of additional YAML files to load before this file.
 Lists are